shashankms9/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_06.md

 > **Note**: In this lab, you will use the Microsoft-provided assessment and migration tools within Azure Migrate.
 A number of third-party tools are also integrated with Azure Migrate for both assessment and migration.
 You may wish to spend some time exploring these third-party options outside of this lab.

-1. Click on Azure portal shortcut in the desktop and log in with below Azure subscription credentials.
+1. If you are not logged in already, click on Azure portal shortcut in the desktop and log in with below Azure subscription credentials.
     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>
     * Azure Password: <inject key="AzureAdUserPassword"></inject>